gfpkelly1986/milestone-project-heritage-housing-issues/README.md

             - And how the understanding was arrived at.

         - Plots might be bar,scatter,pie,heatmap etc. Analyse the data and see how best to visualize it.

-    - Note Here:

-        - Important to thoroughly evaluate the performance of the numerical/regression model.

-        - If the target R2 score and other performance metrics are not met, other avenues must be explored to achieve model performance!

 - Page 3: A page displaying the 4 houses' attributes and their respective predicted sale price.